-One of the most frequently asked questions by readers/members of Devil on Wheels Travel community is, “Can I make a budget trip to Spiti Valley by public transport?”.
-I know the budget is an integral part of any trip but it becomes critical when you make a trip to Spiti Valley because of the higher number of days required in it.
+One of the most frequently asked questions by readers/members of Devil on Wheels Travel community is, “Can I make a budget trip to Spiti Valley by public transport in 2022?”.
+I know the budget is an integral part of any trip.
+However, it becomes critical when you make a trip to Spiti Valley because of the higher number of days required in it.

 The cost of stay and food increases proportionally to the number of days you have planned your trip.
-The rates of taxis for Spiti Valley trip (Shimla to Spiti Valley taxi fare) are generally Rs 3300-3500 per day and hence, a trip of 10-11 days to Spiti via Kinnaur can easily cost around Rs 35000 just for the taxi.
+The rates of taxis for the Spiti Valley trip (Shimla to Spiti Valley taxi fare) are Rs 3300-3500 per day.
+Hence, a trip of 10-11 days to Spiti via Kinnaur can easily cost around Rs 35000 just for the taxi.
 So, a question like, if I can make a budget trip to Spiti Valley by public transport is not surprisingly the topmost among the frequently asked questions for a Ladakh trip.

 Let's quickly dive into the details: